HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 7. Check accuracy of data synchronization: at this time, it is necessary to stop service for a short time, interrupt the write-in operation of the transaction system toward database.
 After manual execution of a special data at the source end, view whether the data has been synchronized or not.
 After confirming that the compute node has been synchronized with the latest data, stop mysqlbinlog command, and if needed, cancel database name mapping.

+> !Tip
+>
-Tips: After both the source end and the compute node have executed the following commands, you could view whether the select results are consistent or not to approximately judge whether the data is consistent or not
+> After both the source end and the compute node have executed the following commands, you could view whether the select results are consistent or not to approximately judge whether the data is consistent or not

 ```sql
 use xxx